Klortho/JatsTagLibrary/README.md

 ﻿JatsTagLibrary
 ==============

+Looking for the "permalink" user script for the JATS Tag Library pages?
+I've moved that to its own repository, [here](https://github.com/Klortho/jqapi/TagLibPermalink).

-This repository contains a few tools exploring different ways to improve the JATS Tag Library documentation, which can be found here:
+This repository is a project to improve the JATS
+Tag Library documentation, which can be found here:

   * [Archiving and Interchange - NISO JATS